Xiao Ke: People's Republic of China

 After the 1949 declaration of the People's Republic of China, Xiao was appointed director of the military training department under Central Military Commission.
 In November 1954, he was appointed deputy director of the training supervision department and director of battle training.

-On September 27, 1955 he was made a full general of PLA, ranking first on the list of Generals.
+On September 27, 1955, he was made a full general of PLA, ranking first on the list of Generals.
 Xiao had both the military record and experience to be appointed a Grand General due to his past honor and experience.
 Instead, he was awarded general, though ranked No.1.
 This was probably because he used to support Zhang Guotao, who wanted to found another central communist government, and he did not get along very well with He Long in the past.

 In 1957, he was promoted to the director of training superintendence department as well as the secretary of CCP's committee there.

 In 1958, Xiao came under political attack for so-called "dogmatism", and was dismissed from all posts.
 This attack was led by then Minister of Defense Peng Dehuai, soon to have political troubles of his own following the Lushan Conference.
 Reflecting in later years on the struggles he was subjected to, Xiao wrote, “I had been in the Party more than thirty years…had taken part in the Northern Expedition, the Nanchang Uprising, the Southern Hunan Uprising, the Struggle in Jinggangshan, the Long March… The man can be struck down, but his history will stand.”
 Some years later, Peng sent his nephew to apologise to Xiao for the treatment the latter had received.
 Xiao himself was magnanimous, realising Peng's actions had been dictated by the tenor of the times.

 In January 1972, he was appointed principal of the University of Military and Politics, made deputy minister of defence, principal of military academy and a first political commissar.

-In September 1980, he was appointed as one of the vice chairmen of the Fifth National Political Consultative Conference.
+In September 1980, he was appointed one of the vice chairmen of the Fifth National Political Consultative Conference.

 During the Tiananmen Square protests of spring 1989, Xiao Ke joined recently retired Minister of Defense Zhang Aiping and five other retired generals in opposing the enforcement of martial law by the Army in Beijing.